mjbright/OpenStack/HP-Helion/README.md

 To check the power status of your nodes:
     ./ipmitools.sh
+    ./ipmitools.sh +v # quiet mode: Don't echo commands

-To check power down all your nodes:
+To power down all your nodes:
     ./ipmitools.sh -off

-To check power up all your nodes:
+To power up all your nodes:
     ./ipmitools.sh -on

-To check perform any other action:
+To perform any other action:
     ./ipmitools.sh -a  <action>

 e.g. to set all nodes to PXE boot mode: